I am an avid RV enthusiast who understands that my life and my safety depend on the condition of my coach's equipment.

 Below is the formula to use for calculating wheel base ratio.
 It will work on any recreational vehicle, but is most important for motor homes because this is where knowing the wheel base ratio can provide the greatest safety benefits.

-To figure correctly, I always use a special conversion calculator like the one shown above.
-There are several types to choose from, but I have found this one to be accurate and helpful.
-I also feel secure in knowing that the figures it produces are correct and not just "almost guesses"!
+To figure correctly, I always use a special conversion calculator.
+There are several types to choose from, but most are accurate and helpful.
+I also feel secure in knowing that the figures this calculator produces are correct and not just "almost guesses"!

-I also use an extremely long Stanley measuring tape like the one shown below to make sure that no matter the length of the coach, I'm prepared!
+I also use an extremely long Stanley measuring tape to make sure that no matter the length of the coach, I'm prepared!
 This brand is durable and trustworthy, which is what you need to be using for important issues such as measuring RV wheel base ratios.

 Stanley measuring tapes are relatively inexpensive to buy and are worth every penny.
 If using them just one time helps to save my life, I'm happy!